 - Weekend on-call shift (8:00 a.m. - 5:00 p.m. and 5:00 p.m. - 8:00 a.m.)

 - All advocates will have a yearly evaluation and the opportunity to evaluate the volunteer program as well.

 - Advocates are required to follow all policies and procedures outlined in the training and offered in the on-call manuals.

-SACASA offers outstanding hands-on learning opportunities to Clinical Interns who provide psychotherapy to survivors of sexual assault.
-Clinical internships unpaid and are internships associated with an academic institution.
+SACASA offers outstanding hands-on learning opportunities to Clinical Interns who provide crisis intervention, advocacy and psychotherapy to survivors of sexual assault.
+Clinical internships are unpaid and are internships associated with an academic institution.
 If you are interested in a Clinical Internship, please email Marta McKenna at email@example.com.

 UPCOMING ADVOCATE TRAINING INFORMATION

 SACASA provides Crisis Intervention Training for Crisis Advocates working in the SARS program, the Crisis Line, and the Spanish Crisis Line.

 Our next 4-day Volunteer Crisis Advocate Training is on Friday and Saturday, July 9-10 and July 16-17 (4 days).
 The training will be conducted over Zoom video conferencing.
 Volunteers must have access to a camera and microphone to participate in the training.
 To sign up, complete the volunteer interest form below.